Sabreblade is intrigued by symbols of prosperity and luck and how they relate to the Law of Attraction.

 Can Prosperity Symbols Help You Build Wealth?

-When you look at the Law of Attraction, you have to go back deeper than just the teachers.
-There have been several systems for creating wealth over the centuries, and one of them is the idea of symbols or objects that will attract wealth.
+When you look at the Law of Attraction, it's wise to look deeper into the matter and go beyond what your teachers will show you.
+There have been several systems that have the express purpose of creating wealth over the centuries, and one of them is the idea of symbols or objects that will attract wealth.

 Manifesting abundance via an object or symbol comes in about third in popularity, right behind attracting love and protection.
 Every culture has something, and some cultures (like mine) have a mishmash of beliefs because of our vast cultural background.

 For instance, my grandmother practiced Appalachian mountain magic, but she also considered herself a dyed-in-the-wool, saved-by-the-blood Christian who would quote the Bible and turn around and whisper to a dry cow to make it give milk.

 In many cultures, there is no division between "good luck" symbols and their religion.